 The objective of this study was the development of a narrative that addresses all seven aspects of integrity for the Sweet Auburn NHLD using the condition of the district when it was designated as its baseline for analysis.
 For the evaluation of setting, the team was tasked with not only addressing the setting within the Sweet Auburn NHLD, but also addressing properties adjacent to the district's boundary.
-The team identified character-defining features and identified 16 extant contributing buildings dating from the 1865-1930 period of significance identified in the Sweet Auburn NHLD designation.
-Per the scope, the primary task of this Integrity and Condition Assessment report was to provide the NPS with the data and analysis necessary for the NPS to assign a condition category for the district.
+The team identified character-defining features and 15 extant contributing buildings dating from the 1865-1930 period of significance identified in the 1976 Sweet Auburn NHLD designation.
+Per the scope, the primary task of this Integrity and Condition Assessment report was to provide the NPS with the data and analysis necessary for the NPS to understand the current condition of the district.